pucedoteth/go-spacemesh/CONTRIBUTING.md

 # Overview
 Thank you for considering to contribute to the go-spacemesh open source project.
 We welcome contributions large and small and we actively accept contributions.

-- go-spacemesh is part of [The Spacemesh open source project](https://spacemesh.io), and is MIT licensed free open source software.
+- Go-spacemesh is part of [The Spacemesh open source project](https://spacemesh.io), and is MIT licensed free open source software.
 - Please make sure to scan the [open issues](https://github.com/spacemeshos/go-spacemesh/issues).
 - Search the closed ones before reporting things, and help us with the open ones.
 - Make sure that you are able to contribute to MIT licensed free open software (no legal issues please).